-- Providing a safe, respectful, and positive environment for members to exchange ideas and problem solve challenges they encounter in their practice.
+- Providing a safe, respectful, and positive environment for members to exchange ideas and problem solve the challenges they encounter in their practice.

 - Building a network of peers and experts in the field that can serve as a resource.

 - Exploring and sharing best practices, models, tools, and theories that enhance subject matter knowledge and practical approaches.

 - Enhancing reflective practice and refining skills with challenge sessions on fundamental and advanced topics.